loristissino/swu/README.md

 It is developed in PHP / Javascript / HTML5, using the Yii framework.

-It is published under the GNU Affero General Public License.
+It is released under the GNU Affero General Public License.
 The license file is available in the root directory of the project.

 ## Credits